bemson/salt/README.md

 # Flow
-Tame your code.

-1/2/11
-version 0.1.0
-by Bemi Faison (bemson@gmail.com)
+by Bemi Faison

+version 0.1.1, January 10th, 2011

 ## DESCRIPTION

-Flow is a function manager that bridges the gap between programming methodologies and the modes, exceptions, states, and steps (or MESS) inherent to JavaScript web-application development.
-Flow defines functions using a construct that captures their context, purpose, and content (i.e., the mess), making each immediately meaningful, accessible and testable.
-Flow sequences and iterates over these functions, observing their order-dependent and stateful execution.
+Flow is a function sequencer and iterator that bridges the gap between programming methodologies and the mess (modes, exceptions, states, and steps) inherent to JavaScript web-application development.
+Flow introduces an evolved controller paradigm, providing an order-dependent and stateful execution environment.

 ## INSTALLATION